serfriz/caddy-custom-builds/README.md

 #### Creating a Netcup API Token

 To generate a Netcup API token follow the steps from the [Netcup API docs](https://helpcenter.netcup.com/en/wiki/general/our-api).
 Use the `NETCUP_CUSTOMER_NUMBER`, `NETCUP_API_KEY` and `NETCUP_API_PASSWORD` environment variables in the Docker Compose/Run and `Caddyfile` configuration.

+#### Creating API Tokens for Other DNS Providers

+The process to generate API tokens for the rest of the DNS providers is similar to the Cloudflare, DuckDNS and Netcup ones.
+Please refer to the respective DNS provider's documentation for additional details.

 ### Cloudflare IPs